 We offer what we hope is the widest variety of aquatic botanicals available anywhere, and we know that each one requires special consideration and some preparation before use.

 One sweeping generality, however: Always rinse any of our aquatic botanicals before use, even after boiling or soaking.
 By the way, a "post-boil soak" in fresh water with a bag of activated carbon is a recommended step, too.
 Although we obtain our products from sources known to be free of pollution, impurities and pesticides, you can never be to careful, and the extra step is worthwhile, in our opinion.

 Upon introduction to your aquarium, your aquatic botanicals will begin to soften and gradually break down...yep, that's right.
 They will decompose, just as they do in nature.
-Although many can last months- some even years- aquatic botanicals should be viewed as sort of "transient" residents of your aquatic community, and will periodically need to be replaced.
+Although many can last weeks; even months- some even years- in general, aquatic botanicals should be viewed as sort of "transient" residents of your aquatic community, and will periodically need to be replaced.
 All part of the charm and mystique!

 Nothing ever goes perfectly with natural products, and there are times when you'll think you've emptied a pile of yuck into your tank.
 We're not 100% certain why, but in some systems, you'll get a heavy dose of "biofilms" all over your botanicals after they've been down a short time.
 These biofilms are caused by bacteria, and are not dangerous to your fishes.
 It's perfectly natural- you see it in the wild all the time- and accepting that you'll see this stuff in your tank s just part of the "mental stretch" we have to make when we play with botanicals in our aquaria.